 - Aquatic Nuisance Species Boat Inspections are mandatory at Lake Nighthorse.

 Boat Inspections and Decontamination

 MANDATORY BOAT INSPECTIONS AT LAKE NIGHTHORSE: Lake Nighthorse operates recreational use in compliance with the State of Colorado Parks and Wildlife (CPW) regulations for aquatic nuisance species boat inspections of all nonexempt watercraft.
 Please familiarize yourself with the Boater’s Guide to Aquatic Nuisance Species (ANS) Inspections brochure prior to boating at Lake Nighthorse: Boater’s Guide (PDF)

-Beginning June 7, ballasted boat decontamination schedule will be modified due to staff shortage as follows:
+Modified ballasted boat decontamination schedule due to staff shortage as follows:

 - There will be no decontamination Tuesdays and Wednesdays.

 - Ballasted boats with valid green seal and white receipts may launch following incoming inspection and seal removal at any time when the lake is open.
 All lake users with boats, including ballasted boats, are encouraged to receive exit inspections and have green seals applied when leaving a waterbody.

 Lake Nighthorse restrictions do not allow jet skis, above-water exhaust, or boats with plumbed toilets and sinks at any time.